DevonPeroutky/vimplicity/steps.md

 # ------------------------------------
-# Client side (On the user's computer)
+# What the script needs to do
 # ------------------------------------

-# 0. Learn Vim
+# 0. Install Dependencies
-:Tutor is a good resource
+- Install nodejs>=12.12 for Coc.Nvim `curl -sL install-node.now.sh/lts | bash`
+- RipGrep

 # 1. Install Neovim (Does it need to be nightly?)
 ```